allthingstalk/Csharp-client/documentation/att.iot.client.md

 ###Properties

 ####DeviceId
-gets or sets the id of the device related to this object.
-When the device is created with , then this property is filled in automatically.
+Gets or sets the id of the device related to this object.
+Create the device on the cloud and assign the generated id to this property.
 ###Methods

-####UpdateAsset(System.Int32,Newtonsoft.Json.Linq.JObject,System.Collections.Generic.Dictionary{System.String,System.String})
+####UpdateAsset(System.Object,Newtonsoft.Json.Linq.JObject,System.Collections.Generic.Dictionary{System.String,System.String})
 Updates or creates the asset.
 > #####Parameters
 > **asset:** The id of the asset (local to your device).
+Should be a number or string

 > **content:** The content of the asset as a JObject.

 > **extraHeaders:** any optional extra headers that should be included in the message.

-####UpdateAsset(System.Int32,System.String,System.String,System.Boolean,System.String,att.iot.client.AssetStyle)
+####UpdateAsset(System.Object,System.String,System.String,System.Boolean,System.String,att.iot.client.AssetStyle)
 Simple way to create or update an asset.
 > #####Parameters
 > **assetId:** The asset identifier (local).